wwpdb-dictionaries/mmcif_ddl/docs/ext-secondary-condition.md

 In the case above, the item "_struct_ref.pdbx_align_begin" will be required if the value of "_struct_ref.db_name" is equal to "UNP", linked by the context id "DB_UNP".

 ### Enforcement of Conditional Mandatory Categories/Items
 Using dictionary-related tools (i.e. the cpp-dict-pack repository on GitHub), categories/items are determined to be conditionally mandatory by first getting the name of the category/item in question and obtaining all of the context ids associated with that name.
-For each context id, the condition connected to the context id (determined by the contents of the pdbx_conditional_context_list category) is tested.
+For each obtained context id, the condition connected to it (determined by the contents of the pdbx_conditional_context_list category) is tested.
 If the condition is fulfilled, the conditional mandatory category/item is marked as required; if it is not fulfilled, the next context id is tested.
-If the context id being tested is the last one in the list and the condition connected to the context id is not fulfilled, the conditional mandatory category/item is marked as not required.
+If the context id being tested is the last one in the list and the condition connected to it is not fulfilled, the conditional mandatory category/item is marked as not required.

 #### Example for Conditional Mandatory Category "entity_poly"
 For conditional mandatory categories, only one instance of the target item (in this case "_entity.type") has to fulfill the condition in order for the category to be required.
 If the conditional is never satisfied, the category will not be required.
 If the condition is satisfied for the category but the category is missing from the Cif file, an error will be thrown stating that the category is conditionally mandatory, but is not in datablock.